 Corona Arch Trail, including Bowtie Arch and Pinto Arch (Moab area, UT)

 Boasting an aperture of 140 ft. by 105 ft., Corona Arch is one of Utah’s largest—and most spectacular—natural arches.
-Yet its location, tucked away amidst BLM land, keeps the place relatively unspoiled, in contrast with the swarming crowds of nearby … Continue reading
+Yet its location, tucked away amidst BLM land, keeps the place relatively unspoiled, in contrast with the swarming crowds of nearby Arches National Park.
+Corona is situated amidst a seemingly endless sea of slickrock of the …

 Notom-Bullfrog Road and Burr Trail to Bullfrog Marina

 If you’ve made it to Capitol Reef National Park in central Utah, you’ve already reached one of the American West’s most isolated destinations.
-Wayne County, in which much of Capitol Reef is located, has not a single stoplight, and any … Continue reading
+Wayne County, in which much of Capitol Reef is located, has not a single stoplight, and any delays encountered on the road are more often than not of the bovine kind.
+Most …

 Top 10 Hikes in Capitol Reef National Park’s “Frontcountry”

-After spending four months as a seasonal interpretive volunteer at Capitol Reef National Park, I have completed a whopping 46 blog posts for Live and Let Hike about Capitol Reef, including 42 detailed descriptions of the park’s trails and routes. … Continue reading
+After spending four months as a seasonal interpretive volunteer at Capitol Reef National Park, I have completed a whopping 46 blog posts for Live and Let Hike about Capitol Reef, including 42 detailed descriptions of the park’s trails and routes.
+Alas, despite wishful thinking, your average visitor to Capitol Reef is not likely to research …

 Capitol Gorge Trail, including the Tanks (Capitol Reef National Park, UT)